mesosphere-backup/etcd-mesos/README.md

 # [ALPHA] etcd-mesos
-This is an Apache Mesos framework that runs an Etcd cluster.
+This is an Apache Mesos framework that runs an etcd cluster.
 It performs periodic health checks to ensure that the cluster has a stable leader and that raft is making progress.
 It replaces nodes that die.

 Guides:
 * [Architecture](docs/architecture.md)